 The Ebola outbreak now sweeping West Africa is the worst ever recorded.
 There have been approximately 9,000 reported cases and 4,500 deaths from the disease in Liberia, Sierra Leone, and Guinea since the outbreak began last December.
 For the first time, cases have been confirmed among healthcare workers treating patients in the United States and parts of Europe.
 Co-author Dr. Frederick Altice, professor of internal medicine and public health added, “Lessons from Liberia and this modeling study have important implications for the ill-advised current quarantine regulations that have been imposed in several states, which are not based on solid public health principles.”

-The researchers acknowledge that the model has several limitations, including projections that are based upon initial dynamics of the epidemic.
+The researchers acknowledge that the model has several limitations, including projections that are based upon the initial dynamics of the epidemic.
 While these projections may change as the outbreak and interventions evolve, note the researchers, they nonetheless suggest that effective isolation, through the construction of sufficient numbers of Ebola isolation units is crucial to containing the epidemic.

 Other authors on the study included Shai Gertler, Martial L. Ndeffo-Mbah, Laura A. Skrip, Mosoka Fallah, and Tolbert G. Nyenswah.